 - Lung cancer, head and neck cancer, cervical cancer, and anal cancer.

 Research has also shown that smoking daily reduces the effects of antiretroviral therapy by up to 40%.
-Passive or second-hand smoking is also harmful to your blood vessels and may also increase your risk for heart disease so even if you don’t smoke but surround yourself with smokers this can be harmful to your health.
+Passive or second-hand smoking is also harmful to your blood vessels and can increase your risk for heart disease.
+Even if you don’t smoke, but surround yourself with smokers, this can be harmful to your health.

 Benefits of quitting

 Quitting smoking has many major health benefits for everyone.
 Get the right help from the right people to start your no smoking journey.

 If you or a loved one needs help with Drug addiction you may contact:

 011-720 3145 / 0800 22 66 22